turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 - Don't worry about running `npm build` until you are [ready to deploy your site](https://github.com/turingschool-examples/webpack-starter-kit#deploying-to-github-pages){:target='blank'}

 - Do not run `npm audit fix --force`.
 This will update to the latest version of packages.
-We need to be using `webpack-dev-server@3.11.2` which is not the latest version.
+We are not using the latest version of webpack (see starter-kit README for version) so updating to the latest version will cause problems.
 </section>

 ---